fun-geek/HackNext/README.md

 HackNext is a modern, responsive, and accessible hackathon landing site built with Next.js and Tailwind CSS.
 It showcases event information, schedule, prizes, sponsors, registration, and more — with interactive UI elements and small animations to make the experience engaging for participants and sponsors.

-This repository contains the source code for the official HackNext website and the UI improvements made on the `responsive-fixes` branch.
+This repository contains the source code for the official HackNext website and the UI improvements made on the `master` branch.

 ## Key Features